rainmanh/jumpscale_core8/docs/AYS/Definitions/Templates-Recipes-Instances.md

 All this is described in the actor template files:

-- actor.hrd
+- config.yaml
-- schema.hrd
+- schema.capnp
 - actions.py

 ## Actor

 An _actor template_ becomes (or is "coverted" into) an _actor_ when it gets copied into a local repository, where it will be used for actually deploying one or more instances of the services.

-Since an _actor_ is copied into an Repo, it is version controlled.
+Since an _actor_ is copied into a *repo*, it is version controlled.

 ## Service